wiris/moodle-filter_wiris/docs/environment/README.md

 To uninstall the Wiris filter in Moodle, all the previous plugins mentioned must also be uninstalled.
 If any of these plugins are still present, the MathType filter cannot be removed.

-## Production

-Follow this [guideline offered by Moodle](https://docs.moodle.org/405/en/Installing_plugins#Installing_a_plugin) to learn how to install any plugin to a production environment.

-The Wiris [MathType filter](https://moodle.org/plugins/filter_wiris) can be found on the Moodle plugins directory, or clicking on the previous link.

 ## Dependencies of MathType filter

 This project contains the following external dependency: